-Not because the technology doesn’t work.
+Most AI projects fail to deliver business value.
+Not because the technology does not work.
 Because organisations spray technology at problems instead of aiming it at specific outcomes.
+The fix is not a better model - it is clearer thinking and cleaner data before any model gets built.

 The spray-and-pray approach